martinandert/gql/README.md

 QUERY_STRING
 ```

-This should result in the following JSON (after prettyfication):
+It all goes well, this should result in the following JSON (after prettyfication):

 ```json
 {